thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 This means we can check any two items in parallel.
 Because all items have their type readily available, there's never a data dependency between them.
 In a world where we allow inferring item's types, whenever we encounter an item call we'd have to go off and figure out its type.
-This could be arbitrary work, the item we're calling might call another item and so on (don't even get me started on if our item is recursive).
+This could be arbitrary work; the item we're calling might call another item and so on (don't even get me started on recursive items).
 We can solve this by inferring the type of any items we call ahead of time and caching their type.
-Problem solved, but we've introduced a new problem: how do we know what items we call to cache their type.
+Problem solved, but we've introduced a new problem: how do we know what items are called to cache their type?
 Now we have to do a pass over our AST to collect all the items called before we do another pass to actually type check the AST.

 Don't get me wrong, none of these are insurmountable.
 We have clear evidence in Haskell and OCaml these issues can be surmounted.
 But as we add support for items in this new language, it's worth taking a step back and evaluating the tradeoffs.
-Personally, I think top level inference isn't worth the effort over requiring signatures on items.
+Personally, top level inference isn't worth the effort over requiring signatures on items.

 Scrape the dirt off your knee, that's enough ideology for one post.
 Let's get started on the actual work.
 The things we'll need to support items are:

-  * A new entry point `type_check`, that will check our item definitions
+  * A new entry point `type_check` to check our item definitions
   * `ItemId` a new identifier for our items (since they aren't local variables)
   * A new AST variant `Item` that references an item so we can call it
-  * Update our inference engine to handle `Item`.
+  * Update our inference engine to handle `Item`

-Oh, hey we don't need to touch our constraints or unification logic to support items.
+Oh hey, we don't need to touch our constraints or unification logic to support items.
-TODO: Insert reading time joke here if applicable.
-"This should be short and swe- reference reading time.
-Oh sweet jesus, we better get started"

 # New entry point `type_check`